 - It improves performance in maths, writing, creativity and confidence.

 - Soft skills in focus, resilience and communication are built.

 - This then paves the path to future empowerment, life skills and career preparation.

 I think that the above benefits are all important life skills.
-This game had my twins gripped from start to finish.
-The anticipation of waiting to see if the car reached the destination/s was so exciting, and then trying to think about and solve the problem if it wasn’t quite right.
+This game is fantastic.
+The anticipation of waiting to see if the car reached the destination/s is so exciting, and then trying to think about and solve the problem if it wasn’t quite right.
 Learning the fundamentals of programming is so important for any child and this game teaches this skill without your child even knowing that they are learning.
-We played this game for ages which is the biggest testament to what a fantastic product it is.
+This game has hours and hours of play value, which is the biggest testament to what a fantastic product it is.
 I will definitely be looking out for more games from OjO.

 This week (25 November 2019 to 1 December 2019) OjO are promoting their new games on Amazon with a special offer of 20% off.
 For more information click here.

 I give this product a well-deserved rating of 5/5.
 It’s good value at £24.99, even without the discount mentioned above but even better value with it.
 It is a fantastic educational and fun game which would be suitable as a Christmas gift idea for a child in your life.